The “devil’s music” had such a powerful influence on American life in the 1920s that the decade is also known as the Jazz Age.

-Jazz influenced fashion, dances, accepted moral standards, youth culture, race relation, thought it could also be said that all these phenomena found a fitting expression in the jazz music and its way of performance, so that it’s truly very difficult to separate one from the other.
+Jazz influenced fashion, dances, accepted moral standards, youth culture, race relations.
+But it could also be said that all these phenomena found fitting expression in jazz music and its way of performance.
+It’s truly very difficult to separate one from the other.

 Although it’s universally accepted that jazz as a form of artistic expression was born in the South of the United States, most probably in New Orleans, the origin of jazz is still quite mysterious and shrouded in legend.
 Scholars tend to think it probably emerged from the mixing and evolution of different African and European forms of music that eventually created a completely new, different musical expression.

-In the Twenties, most of the club were segregated and would only allowed white bands in white clubs, though some very popular black bands played also in white clubs where black customers were not allowed.
+In the Twenties, most of the clubs were segregated and would only allow white bands in white clubs, though some very popular black bands played also in white clubs where black customers were not allowed.
 Black musicians were not allowed to play in most establishments, so they played where they could, which may be brothers, speakeasies and other venues of questionable repute.
-Because of this association with prostitution, alcohol, gambling and organized crime, jazz was considered immoral.
+Because of this association with prostitution, alcohol, gambling and organised crime, jazz was considered immoral.

-It also originate within the black community and the most popular jazzmen were African Americans.
+It also originated within the black community, and the most popular jazzmen were African Americans.
 Aspiring white jazzmen went to those speakeasies to listen and learn from them.

-Still, there has always been a difference between black and white jazz and this was particularly true in the earlier decades.
-Jazz as interpreted by the black community was a lot more involving and liberating.
+Still, there has always been a difference between black and white jazz, and this was particularly true in the earlier decades.
+Jazz, as interpreted by the black community, was a lot more involving and liberating.
 Lyrics were often very explicit on many levels, a rough language was common.
-Rhythms were syncopated and especially the relation between performers and audience was fluid and tight.
-The “call-and –response” technique that worked between instruments inside the band also worked between performers and audience, so the one influenced the other, continuously changing both the music and the audience’s reaction.
+Rhythms were syncopated, and especially the relation between performers and audience was fluid and tight.
+The “call-and-response” technique that worked between instruments inside the band also worked between performers and audience.
+Hence, the one influenced the other, continuously changing both the music and the audience’s reaction.
 This characteristic added to the perception that jazz – and especially black jazz – was barbaric and chaotic.

-White jazz tended to be more sedate and certainly there wasn’t that element of “call-and-response”.
-Audience would listen to the performers, with very little interaction.
+White jazz tended to be more sedate, and certainly, there wasn’t that element of “call-and-response”.
+The audience would listen to the performers, with very little interaction.

-In a moment where behaviour, ways of thinking, lifestyle were breaking lose from the past, jazz, this so new, so cutting edge music, was the ideal soundtrack for this generation.
+In a moment where behaviour, ways of thinking, lifestyle were breaking loose from the past, jazz, this so new, so cutting edge music, was the ideal soundtrack for this generation.